 Q) How long will my appointment take?

-A) Appointment times vary, but an exam appointment for birth control takes an average of 1 ½ to 2 hours.
+A) Appointment times vary, but a comprehensive appointment may takes up to 3 hours.
 Most other appointments take 15 to 30 minutes.

 Q) Can I request a female to do my exam?